THE BRAVE HOUSE

 Biography.

-Lauren is an immigration attorney and founder of The Brave House.
-Lauren was previously an attorney & Equal Justice Works fellow the Safe Passage Project, where she provided legal representation to refugee children & youth fleeing gender-based violence.
-Lauren co-founded Las Mariposas (“the butterflies”), a girls empowerment group at Safe Passage, where she organized monthly activities aimed at wellness and community, such as self-defense, photography, and dancing.
-Lauren was honored on the Forbes 30 Under 30 list for Law and Policy and was in the New York Times regarding the challenges that immigration attorneys face during the Trump Administration.
-Lauren graduated cum laude from Harvard Law School, where she served on the board of the Harvard Immigration Project and worked in non-profits in Morocco, Thailand, Jordan, Tanzania and Cambodia on various human rights issues.
-Before law school, Lauren spent a year as a Fulbright scholar in Innsbruck, Austria, and worked at a refugee center in Cape Town, South Africa.
-Originally from Boston, Lauren graduated summa cum laude from Boston College in 2011 with a double major in Political Science and German.
-When not in the courtroom, Lauren can be found going for a run in Prospect Park or on the dance floor at Daybreaker, an early-morning sober dance party hosted at locations throughout New York City.
+Lauren Blodgett is an immigration attorney and the founder and Executive Director of the Brave House.
+Lauren was honored on the Forbes 30 Under 30 list for Law and Policy for her innovative approach to protecting human rights in a holistic and joyful way.
+She has been featured in the New York Times, Glamour Magazine, and NASDAQ on issues concerning women’s rights and immigration.
+Lauren graduated cum laude from Harvard Law School, where she served on the board of the Harvard Immigration Project and worked in non-profits in Morocco, Thailand, Jordan, Tanzania and Cambodia.
+Before law school, Lauren was a Fulbright scholar in Austria, and worked at a refugee center in South Africa.
+Originally from Boston, Lauren graduated summa cum laude from Boston College with a double major in Political Science and German.
+Lauren's hobbies include roller-disco, running, dancing, reading, and meditation.

 What song is energizing you today?